cloudwishper/AIGC_model_analysis/stable_diffusion_cross_attention/README.md

-# manually edit the cross attention map
+# Manually edit the cross attention map
 We can just brute manully edit the cross attention map to roughly control the location of the object.
 Please check and uncomment the code in fuction register_attention_control in ptp_utils.py.
 Example result:

 <img src="pictures/manually_edit.jpg" alt="drawing" style="width:800px;"/>

-# no control for vanilla stable diffusion
+# Vanilla stable diffusion

 We repalce 'squirrel' with 'lion' in the input prompot, there is no local control on the generated images even with same random seed.
 A small modification of the text prompt often leads to a completely different outcome.